 - 6 points

-- Students are able to (1) evaluate, synthesise and apply the literature relevant to oral medicine; (2) demonstrate advanced problem solving and diagnostic skills; (3) demonstrate an in-depth knowledge of oral medicine through discussion, interpretation and evaluation in written and oral presentations; (4) interpret original research; (5) define and demonstrate the responsibility of being a practitioner in oral medicine; (6) provide clinical leadership; and (7) use effective communication skills with colleagues, patients and the broader community.
+Students are able to (1) evaluate, synthesise and apply the literature relevant to oral medicine; (2) demonstrate advanced problem solving and diagnostic skills; and (3) demonstrate an in-depth knowledge of oral medicine through discussion, interpretation and evaluation in written and oral presentations.

-- Indicative assessments in this unit are as follows: (1) presentations (continuous assessment); (2) clinical examination with viva voce; and (3) written examination.
+Indicative assessments in this unit are as follows: (1) written assessment; (2) ongoing seminar presentations and critical appraisal of a journal article; (3) case based discussion (unseen case); and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)